Phone2Stay/RmtSolutionsWebsite/replit.md

 ## Recent Changes

-- July 7, 2025: Implemented Formspree for direct email delivery
+- July 7, 2025: Restored working FormSubmit configuration
-  - Both forms now use Formspree endpoint for immediate email delivery
+  - Both forms back to using FormSubmit.co as it was successfully delivering emails
+  - Contact form: https://formsubmit.co/RMSolutionsCF62@gmail.com with subject "New Contact from RMT Solutions Website"
+  - Review form: https://formsubmit.co/RMSolutionsCF62@gmail.com with subject "New Customer Review - RMT Solutions"
-  - Contact and review forms submit to https://formspree.io/f/xqkvaqdv
+  - Both forms include _captcha=false and _next redirect to thank-you page
-  - Direct email delivery to RMSolutionsCF62@gmail.com without dashboard setup
+  - Direct email delivery to RMSolutionsCF62@gmail.com working as confirmed by user
-  - Uses _replyto field for proper email reply functionality
   - Compatible with Netlify static hosting - no server-side code needed
-  - One-time email verification required, then instant email delivery

 - July 1, 2025: Updated domain and hero title
   - Changed hero title to "Professional services, based in Barry and surrounding areas"